 Medical System Network operates the Nanohana Pharmacy chain.
 It also provides a wide range of pharmacy management support services (from pharmaceuticals procurement to pharmacist training) to dispensing pharmacies and medical institutions including directly operated pharmacies and non-group affiliates that register to become members of the company's network.
-The core of these services is the one-stop supply chain management service that comprises price negotiations with drug wholesalers, drug ordering, and settlement of bills.
+The core of these services is the one-stop supply chain management service that comprises the determination of appropriate transaction prices with drug wholesalers, drug ordering, and settlement of bills.
 Medical System Network receives commissions from its network members based on the amount of drug orders they place.
-As of end-FY03/22, there were 7,401 network members (+1,285 from end-FY03/21) comprising 425 directly operated pharmaceuticals Network and Dispensing Pharmacy businesses, as well as the Manufacture and Market Pharmaceuticals business previously included in the Other business, under the Community Pharmacy Network segment.
+As of end-FY03/22, there were 7,401 network members (+1,285 from end-FY03/21) comprising 425 directly operated pharmacies and 6,976 affiliates.
+The company has reorganized its business segments in FY03/20, moving the former Pharmaceuticals Network and Dispensing Pharmacy businesses, as well as the Manufacture and Market Pharmaceuticals business previously included in the Other business, under the Community Pharmacy Network segment.
 The Leasing and Facility-related business and the Meal Catering business are unchanged.
 The Other business segment mainly comprises home-visit nursing care following the transfer of the Manufacture and Market Pharmaceuticals business.